 While I haven’t had the chance to set sail too many times, I love cruising.
 From the delicious food and fun activities to waking up at an exciting port of call to all the friendly people you meet along the way, there’s just something magical about it.

 And honestly, what could be dreamier than listening to the sound of the waves as you stare at an endless blanket of twinkling stars?
 Enjoying it all from the Disney Dream, that’s what (as I recently discovered).
+Whether you’re interested in Disney Cruise Line reviews or an honest opinion on the Disney Dream, read on for this first-timer’s take.

 Disney Dream-ing on the High Seas – Setting Sail on Our First Disney Cruise

-Prior to traveling on the Disney Dream, my only cruise experience was a couple of sailings with Carnival.
+Prior to traveling on the Disney Dream, my only cruise vacation experience was a couple of sailings with Carnival.
 Now, I know that there are some cruise snobs out there who would never set sail with that fun-peddling cruise line.

 However, I always thoroughly enjoyed it for what it was – an affordable entry into the world of cruising.
 So, needless to say, it doesn’t take much to please me.
 After all, I’m on vacation!
 That being said, I still had some concerns.